-Do you love science and seek a career in research?
+Do you love science and want to learn more about careers in research?
 This industry consists of alumni with various backgrounds, including both academic and private research.
-Our professionals have backgrounds ranging from microbiology and epidemiology to physics and chemistry.
-With such a wide reach, it is fitting that landmark research takes place in different settings, from universities to the private sector, and by people of equally varied backgrounds.
+Our professionals have backgrounds ranging from neurobiology and psychology to physics and chemistry.
+With such a wide reach, it is fitting that landmark research takes place in different settings, from universities and government labs to the private sector, and by people of equally varied backgrounds.
 The diverse field of research is tied together by a drive for knowledge, and our panelists will be able to share some of their experiences.
-Come learn from our experienced panelists about the multitude of pathways for continuing your research endeavors in academia and other organizations in your future career.
+Come learn from our experienced panelists and lunch roundtable participants about the multitude of pathways for continuing your research endeavors in academia and other organizations in your future career.

 Mr. Hoffman is professor of chemistry and professor of biochemistry, molecular biology and cell biology (BMBCB) at Northwestern University.
 Mr. Hoffman obtained his SB degree in chemistry from the University of Chicago in 1962 and his PhD from California Institute of Technology in 1966.
 In 1966-67 he held an AFOSR-NRC postdoctoral fellowship at Massachusetts Institute of Technology.
 He joined Northwestern as an assistant professor in 1967, was associate professor from 1971 to 1974, and was promoted to professor in 1974.
 His research interests include electron paramagnetic resonance and electron-nuclear double resonance (ENDOR) studies of metalloenzymes; long-range electron transfer within protein complexes; and the synthesis and application of new porphyrazine metallomacrocycles.
 He has authored more than 500 technical publications.
 Recognition for this work has included membership in the National Academy of Sciences.

 Maria Patterson, AB'07, PhD'13 New Mexico State University